-- Develop and evaluate effective strategies for managing the ethical dilemmas inherent in patient care, the health care organization, information technology, and research.
+- Develop and evaluate effective strategies for managing ethical dilemmas present across the health care, technology, and research fields

-- Use analytic methods to design, implement, and evaluate best practice models for patient care and systems of care delivery
+- Use analytic methods to design, implement, and evaluate best-practice models for patient care and care delivery

-- Effectively develop, implement and evaluate evidence-based approaches to advance nursing and health care.
+- Effectively develop, implement, and evaluate evidence-based approaches to advance the field and systems of health care delivery

 - Demonstrate leadership in the development and implementation of institutional, local, state, federal, and international health policy